RaaidhSabry/RealTime-TicketBookingSystem-Java/README.md

 ### Frontend GUI

-- Access the control panel for starting/stopping operations.
+- Access the control panel for starting/stopping the customer - vendor pattern.
-- View ticket pool status and system configuration.
+- View ticket pool status in the homepage, you can refresh the browser to get real-time updates.
+- Sign-up as a customer or a vendor for more dynamic operations.
+- Login as a customer to buy tickets from the front-end
-- Update settings dynamically via the configuration panel.
+- Login as a vendor to update settings dynamically via the configuration panel.
+- The "DecemberFest" logo acts as a hyperlink to the homepage.

 ### Backend API